nicklockwood/Expression/README.md

 `AnyExpression` is used in almost the exact same way as the `Expression` class, with the following exceptions:

-* AnyExpression's `SymbolEvaluator` functions accept and return `Any` instead of `Double`
+* `AnyExpression`'s `SymbolEvaluator` functions accept and return `Any` instead of `Double`
 * Boolean symbols and operators are enabled by default when you create an `AnyExpression`
-* There is no separate `arrays` argument for the AnyExpression constructor.
+* There is no separate `arrays` argument for the `AnyExpression` constructor.
 If you wish to pass an array or dictionary constant, you can add it to the `constants` dictionary like any other value type
+* `AnyExpression` supports [anonymous functions[(#anonymous-functions), which can be any value of type `Expression.SymbolEvaluator` or `AnyExpression.SymbolEvaluator`
+* You can also pass `Expression.SymbolEvaluator` or `AnyExpression.SymbolEvaluator` functions into `AnyExpression` using the constants dictionary, and these will behave just like ordinary function symbols

 You can create and evaluate an `AnyExpression` instance as follows: